 Every subscribing member of CDWC should be made to feel equally welcome and included at all CDWC meetings and events, whether attending virtually or physically.

-Sexist, political, religious, racist, homophobic, transphobic or otherwise offensive and inflammatory remarks and behaviour are not acceptable.
+Sexist, political, religious, racist or otherwise offensive and inflammatory remarks and behaviour are not acceptable.
 These constitute harassment and discrimination and have no place in CDWC.

 Dealing with discrimination and harassment

 If any member feels they have been discriminated against or harassed while attending an event or meeting they should raise this with the committee.

 The committee will investigate the complaint, listening to all members involved.
 (If the complaint is against a committee member, that member will not be part of conducting the investigation).

 If the complaint is against a particular individual, this person will have the opportunity to express their point of view, accompanied by a friend.
 The person making the complaint will also have this opportunity.

 If the complaint is against CDWC as a whole, the committee must work to ensure that such discrimination is not repeated in the future, and must inform the members of how they propose to do this.